python-ellar/ellar/docs/overview/exception_handling.md

 }
 ```

-We have a JSON response because Ellar has an exception handler for `APIException`.
-This handler can be change to return some different.
+When we raise the `ServiceUnavailableException` exception type, it produces a `JSON` response because `Ellar` has implemented an exception handler for any `APIException` exception type.
-We shall how to do that on Overriding Default Exception Handlers.
+We will see how to change the default exception handler later.

-There is other error presentation available on `APIException` instance:
+There is another error presentation available on the `APIException` instance:
 - `.detail`: returns textual description of the error.
 - `get_full_details()`: returns both textual description and other information about the error.